Ph.D. in Educational Psychology: Emphasis in Special Education

 SPED Admission Requirements and Deadlines

-Applications are currently closed and will reopen August 1st for fall 2025 admissions.
+Applications are currently open and will close on December 1st for fall 2025 admissions.

 How to apply